pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

 Scaling factors are 32-bit floating point numbers.
 By default they are constrained to powers of 2.
-Note that 32-bit floats consists of 8 exponent bits.
+Note that 32-bit floats consist of 8 exponent bits.
 This constraint can be relaxed via ``NVTE_FP8_BLOCK_SCALING_FP32_SCALES=1`` environment variable.

 The scaling factor for each block is computed as follows: